 PRACTICAL guide to the 5 best beaches in Siesta Key, Florida

-This guide provides everything that you need to know about the 5 best beaches in Siesta Key, including access point, parking spots, the availability of picnic tables and public restrooms, volleyball courts and outdoor showers.
+This guide provides everything that you need to know about the 5 best beaches in Siesta Key, including access points, parking spots, the availability of picnic tables and public restrooms, volleyball courts, and outdoor showers.

 You get the idea.
 There will be no surprise when you spend your day on one of the whitest sand beaches in the Gulf of Mexico.

 These are beautiful beaches, doesn’t matter the month of your visit.

 In saying that, the best time of the year to visit them is probably between March and May, and from September to November.
 That’s when you have the best combination of price, people, and temperature.

 If you are planning to have a quick bite at a restaurant, I have added a few recommendations, including cafes and bars, for each beach.

 Even so, the picnic areas are usually so fantastic that you will want to stay there all day.